hespanha/tenscalc/doc/sphinx/operations.rst

        and ``ctranspose`` return the same values.

    * - .. function:: lu(A)
-     - LU factorization using "pychologically lower/upper triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see |matlab|'s
+     - LU factorization using "pychologically lower/upper-triangular
+       matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see |matlab|'s